Random Flag Complexes and Asymptotic Syzygies

 Under increasingly positive embeddings, ~\cite{ein-laz-asymptotic} shows that these densitites approach $1$. \begin{thm}[Ein-Lazarsfeld, 2012] Let $X$ be a smooth, $d$-dimensional projective variety and let $A$ be a very ample divisor on $X$.
 For any $n\geq 1$, let $S_n$ be the homogeneous coordinate ring of $X$ embedded by $nA$.
 For each $1\leq k \leq d$, $\rho_k(S_n)\to 1$ as $n\to \infty$. \end{thm} See~\cite[Theorem~A]{ein-laz-asymptotic} for the sharper result and Figure~\ref{fig:ein-laz} for an illustration.
 A similar nonvanishing phenomenon was shown to hold for integral varieties~\cite[Theorem, p.~2256]{zhou}, arithmetically Cohen-Macaulay varieties~\cite[Theorem~3.1]{ein-erman-laz-quick}, and certain iterated subdivisions of Stanley-Reisner rings~\cite{cjkw}.
 Moreover, experiments in Macaulay2 with different asymptotic families of ideals (graph curves, unions of linear spaces, etc.) suggest that this asymptotic nonvanishing behavior occurs in a broad range of examples.
 This motivates the following question.

 \begin{question} Let $\{I_n\}$ be a family of ideals where $\pdim(I_n)\to \infty$.
 Fix some $k$.
+Under what conditions will $\rho_k(S/I_n)\to 1$ as $n\to \infty$? \end{question} One way to understand these asymptotic nonvanishing results is by considering the overlaps between the nonzero entries in the rows of the Betti table.
+The Hilbert function of a graded module will determine the alternating sum of the entries along the slope one diagonals of the Betti table.
+We define {\bf overlapping Betti numbers} as Betti numbers that are not determined by the Hilbert function: e.g. when $\beta_{i,j}$ and $\beta_{i+1,j}$ are both nonzero.
+Theorem~\ref{thm:EL} and the related followup results show that such overlapping Betti numbers are the norm in many different families of examples.

-Under what conditions will $\rho_k(S/I_n)\to 1$ as $n\to \infty$? \end{question} While Question~\ref{q:nonvanishing density} addresses qualitative expectations about asymptotic syzygies, the corresponding quantitative behavior of asymptotic syzygies was raised in~\cite{ein-erman-laz-random}.
+While Question~\ref{q:nonvanishing density} addresses qualitative expectations about asymptotic syzygies, the corresponding quantitative behavior of asymptotic syzygies was raised in~\cite{ein-erman-laz-random}.
 They introduce a random Betti table model to provide a heuristic for the asymptotic behavior of certain families of Betti tables.
 Their analysis suggests that, roughly speaking, each row of the Betti table of any very positive embedding displays the pattern of a large Koszul complex~\cite[Conjecture~B and Theorem~C]{ein-erman-laz-random}.
-Or nearly equivalently, they conjecture that the ranks of the syzygy modules of a smooth projective variety become normally distributed (after appropriate rescaling) under increasingly positive Veronese embeddings.

-\begin{question} Let $\{I_n\}$ be a family of ideals where $\pdim(I_n)\to \infty$.
-Fix some $k$.
-Under what conditions will the function $ i \mapsto \beta_{i,i+k}(S/I_n) $ approach a binomial distribution, as $n\to \infty$? \end{question} The only known case of this phenomenon comes from a smooth curve of high degree~\cite[Proposition~A]{ein-erman-laz-random}.
-Yet in that example, all of the nonzero Betti numbers essentially cluster in a single row, and so that result only depends on the Hilbert function, avoiding the complexity of overlapping Betti numbers shown in Theorem~\ref{thm:EL} and elsewhere.
+Yet despite the expectation that this behavior should be common, the only known occurrence is for a smooth curve of high degree~\cite[Proposition~A]{ein-erman-laz-random}.